-The first Mediterranean trans-boundary protected area, the Pelagos Sanctuary, is of critical importance for many species of marine mammal; after the collective effort of WWF with 20 other Mediterranean NGOs, at the last COP, in December 2015, Pelagos has gained new momentum, a renewed governance structure and a more operational management plan.
+The first Mediterranean trans-boundary protected area, the Pelagos Sanctuary, is of critical importance for many species of marine mammal; in recent years Pelagos has gained new momentum, a renewed governance structure and a more operational management plan.

 In North Africa WWF has helped strengthen the role of civil society in the region.
 We have launched the first generation of green businesses generating jobs and community benefits around protected areas in Tunisia.

 WWF in Adria has made huge progress in the protection of freshwater ecosystems with the implementation of e-flow, improved impact assessment, commitment of investors and adoption of no-go areas to set hydropower in Adria countries on the way towards sustainability.